xebialabs/blueprints/gcp/gke/README.md

 # XL Blueprint for creating K8 Clusters (GKE) in GCP
-Use this blueprint to provision a K8 Cluster in the Google Cloud (GCP)
+Use this blueprint to provision a K8 cluster in the Google Cloud (GCP)

 ## Before you get started
 If you're new to XebiaLabs blueprints, check out: